Liposuction Article 2

 History for the Liposuction Patient

-— Patients with a history of clots in their legs or history of clots going to their lungs may need medications to “thin” the blood
+Patients are evaluated for risk factors including smoking, hypertension, heart disease, lung disease, diabetes, hepatitis C, and HIV.
+Patients with a history of clots in their legs or history of clots going to their lungs may need medications to “thin” the blood and will need medical clearance before the idea for liposuction surgery is considered.

-— Patients who are significantly overweight (BMI greater than 30) have a higher risk for poor wound healing, infection, and blood clots.
+Patients who are significantly overweight (BMI greater than 30) have a higher risk for poor wound healing, infection, and blood clots.
+Patients who have hernias will need to have those hernias repaired prior to liposuction, or those areas with hernias should be avoided with the liposuction cannula.

 Physical for the Liposuction Patient